jforget/raku-Hamilton2/doc/Hamilton.en.md

 0 ≤ u <  5
 ```

-The formula can be shorten in this way:
+The formula can be shortened in this way:

 ```
 num =  1800 + coef1 × x + coef2 × y + z